Kong/docs.konghq.com/app/konnect/getting-started/configure-service.md

 ## Create a Service

-1. From the left navigation menu, click **Services** to open ServiceHub.
+1. From the left navigation menu, click **Services** to open Service Hub.

 1. Click **Add New Service**.